BabylonJS/OldDocumentationSite/content/how_to/mesh/Custom.md

 ---
-ID_PAGE: 35094
 PG_TITLE: Creating Custom Meshes
 ---

-# Meshes from Scratch
+# How to Create a Mesh from Scratch

 Each and every shape in BabylonJS is built from a mesh of triangles or facets as shown below.